djmattyg007/neovim-config/README.md

 # 💤 LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+A modified version of the starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+Refer to the [documentation](https://lazyvim.github.io/installation) for more information.